-- Overall, based on the data to date, the benefits of the Pfizer-BioNTech and Moderna COVID-19 vaccines continue to outweigh the known risks in a pandemic.
-HSA will continue to actively monitor the safety profile of the COVID-19 vaccines and relevant regulatory actions will be taken to safeguard public health when warranted.
+Overall, based on the data to date, the benefits of the Pfizer-BioNTech and Moderna COVID-19 vaccines continue to outweigh the known risks in a pandemic.
+HSA will continue to actively monitor the safety profile of the COVID-19 vaccines and relevant regulatory actions will be taken to safeguard public health.